appwrite-community/htf24-hackathon-submissions/submissions/joblier.md

 - Jobs AI
 - AI-generated interview questions to prepare people for interview
 - Automated Notifications for developers
+- Feeback and rating system
+- Team collaboration tool(we only implemented hubs for co-creating tools)

 ## Inspiration behind the Project